 Children's Choice is committed to safety.
-We are licensed by the Children, Youth and Families Department of the State of New Mexico and comply with the regulations governing facilities providing care to children, which are intended to establish minimum standards in order to protect the health, safety, and welfare of children.
+We are licensed by the Early Childhood Education and Care Department of the State of New Mexico and comply with the regulations governing facilities providing care to children, which are intended to establish minimum standards in order to protect the health, safety, and welfare of children.
 Our activity space and our supplies and equipment are high quality and maintained in good repair and are inspected by the licensing authority.
-Parents as well as school faculty are involved in observing and the program using a guided accreditation tool, documenting the fact that we meet our own standards of quality, which exceed the minimum licensing regulations.
+Parents as well as school faculty are involved in observing in the program using a guided accreditation tool, documenting the fact that we meet our own standards of quality, which exceed the minimum licensing regulations.
 For example, licensing regulations require a child-staff ratio of 15:1, but Children's Choice provides a ratio of 10:1, so for a site with 45 children we provide five staff when licensing regulations requires only three.
 We know that child-staff ratios are the number one predictor of quality and safety in a child care program.

-School-Age Care Program Registration: Safety starts here!
-Please take the time to fill out both sides of the registration form completely and notify us immediately of any changes.
+Afterschool Program Registration: Safety starts here!
+Please take the time to provide complete information and notify us immediately of any changes.